Generic selectors

 On the other hand, when someone rejects the Holy Spirit, God likewise rejects that person.
 Refusing the Holy Spirit disallows and prevents any relationship with God, which is only possible if the Holy Spirit dwells within someone.
 In other words, God forgives the sins of those who accept the Holy Spirit because they were blinded and deceived; but those who refuse the Holy Spirit absolutely reject any relationship with God and eternal life in His family.
 Therefore, blaspheming the Holy Spirit is an unforgivable sin.

-The Holy Spirit is unique among all the spirits mentioned in the Bible:
+The Holy Spirit is unique among all the spirits in the Bible:

 · It is the only spirit called the power (not authority) of God.